How to Start Poultry Farming

 - Check chicks and temperatures after two hours to make sure everything is working properly

-- Every time a check is made, use all five sense to determine if everything is normal and there are no problems
+- Every time a check is made, use all five senses to determine if everything is normal and there are no problems

 Checking the crop of the chicks can be very helpful in determining if the chicks have found food and water and are getting sufficient amounts.
 This should be done periodically during the first 24 hours after placement by picking several chicks up at random in different spots in the brooding area.
 Carefully fill their crop.
 It should feel soft and round and not filled with coarse bits, which would indicate that not enough water consumption has taken place.